 Revenue Stream Revolution: Which Business Models will Rise?

 While consumers continue to seek more high quality content and there are a diversity of media and platforms available to creators to make great TV and film, the fragmented consumer experience has led to fragmented business models with margin pressures, making it more complex and challenging to fund the creation of that content.
 Creators and distributors are increasingly asked to understand the consumer and provide direct-to-consumer offerings instead of leveraging traditional B2B relationships.
 This panel will examine the variety of these business models and their viability.
 We will look at how new forms of content are being funded by a spectrum of business models, from ad-supported networks to subscription offerings.
 Is there a prevailing model that works best for longer form vs. short form, snackable content?
 Mobile vs. the living room?
-Our experts represent new content platforms, evolving production companies, ad-supported networks and the supporting technologies — asking what do the varieties of consumer experiences around content look like in the future and how (and how sustainably) they will be funded.
+And how can they be sustainably funded?

 4:30 – 5:15 pm